ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/email.rst

 .. method:: bcc($bcc[, $limit = ''])

-  The function for specifying the recipient(s) receiving a blind carbon copy of the email::
+  The method for specifying the recipient(s) receiving a blind carbon copy of the email::

     ee()->email->bcc('someone@example.com', 200);